 - Please note that incomplete applications will not be reviewed.

-- The successful applicants will be honoured at the CSEP Annual Conference during the Gala.
+- The successful applicants will be honoured at the CSEP Annual Conference during the Gala with a certificate of acknowledgement,

-- The successful applicants will receive a non-renewable $2,500 (CAD) scholarship for one year.
+- Following the CSEP Annual Conference, the successful applicants will receive a non-renewable $2,500 (CAD) scholarship for one year.

-- It is expected that successful applicants will assist in the peer review of similar scholarships in subsequent competitions.
+- Successful applicants may be asked to assist in the peer review of similar scholarships in subsequent competitions.

 2022